jacoblindev/ai-pair-dev/rules/process-task-list.md

 1. Implement minimal code to meet acceptance criteria.
 2. Write/update tests aligned to public behavior.
-3. Run: file-size, complexity stub, deps check, and tests.
+3. Run tests and any quick checks you use; update ADRs if deps changed.
 4. Commit with a conventional message.
 5. Open/Update PR, ensure CI passes.